ZoneMinder/zoneminder/README.txt

 o    FEATURE - The zmfix utility previous corrected file permissions on video device files only.
-This has been modified to do likewise to the X10 device serial port if enabled. o    FIX - The modification suggested by forum user 'oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o    FIX - The remote network camera parsing code has been patched to try o    FIX - The error reported when a 'shmget' call fails has been changed to include further information about the cause. o    LANGUAGE - Fixed missing semicolon in German language file. o    FEATURE - Added '<<' and '>>'  links to the page selector in the events list as suggested by forum user 'unclerichy'. o    FEATURE - Brightness, colour, hue and contrast are now saved persistently for a monitor rather than being reset each time the system is restarted.
-This feature is based on a patch submitted by forum user 'oskin'. o    FEATURE - In previous versions the events folder has been keyed by the monitor name.
+This has been modified to do likewise to the X10 device serial port if enabled. o    FIX - The modification suggested by forum user `oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o    FIX - The remote network camera parsing code has been patched to try o    FIX - The error reported when a `shmget' call fails has been changed to include further information about the cause. o    LANGUAGE - Fixed missing semicolon in German language file. o    FEATURE - Added `<<' and `>>'  links to the page selector in the events list as suggested by forum user `unclerichy'. o    FEATURE - Brightness, colour, hue and contrast are now saved persistently for a monitor rather than being reset each time the system is restarted.
+This feature is based on a patch submitted by forum user `oskin'. o    FEATURE - In previous versions the events folder has been keyed by the monitor name.
 This has caused problems in the past with various characters appearing which are legal in